|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In March 1969, sold to Mr. Redmond Burke who purchased the vessel from Mr. Yurwitz for $1,000.00.
 Using a friend's motorized 30' life boat, the vessel was towed by a group of including his brother John Burke and friends Vincent Campbell, Simon Campbell and Michael Bessley.
 The hull was towed overnight from City Island to the Harlem River then moored to the old ferry dock north of the 207th Street Bridge (University Heights Bridge) at the edge of the subway repair depot.

 During the summer of 1969, Burke worked to replace the burned beams and center decking damaged by the fire.

 While moored, Burke lived aboard the vessel while teaching at Bronx Community College.
 During free time and weekends, he worked on repairing the ship.

-Although generally known to have been a U. S. Navy PT Boat, the hull number was not known and most of the paint was missing or removed.
+Although generally known to have been a U. S. Navy (USN) PT Boat the hull number was not known and most of the paint was missing or removed.
 Carved into the widest beam was "274398".
 Burke researched the number with the U. S. Coast Guard (USCG) n New York and confirmed the vessel to be PT-59.

 Redmond Burke adds: